IPDLN 2020 Conference, 27-29 October, Adelaide, South Australia

 The 2018 Banff Conference, saw a record number of 500 delegates from 22 countries; who exchanged knowledge and expanded their networks through a range of preconference workshops, international collaborative sessions and keynote speakers from around the globe.

-THE 2020 IPDLN CONFERENCE - AUSTRALIA
+THE 2020 IPDLN CONFERENCE, DATA LINKAGE: INFORMATION TO IMPACT - AUSTRALIA

 Internationally recognised High-profile keynote speakers will showcase leading developments and emerging issues in research, governance and technical fields.